TeespringLabs/formatjs-helper/README.md

 ## Usage

-To start, create an instance of the class with your message data (formatted according to [ICU Message Syntax](http://userguide.icu-project.org/formatparse/messages)) as the single parameter:
+To start, initialize the object with your message data (formatted according to [ICU Message Syntax](http://userguide.icu-project.org/formatparse/messages)) as the single parameter:

-    var formatJSHelper = new FormatJSHelper({
+    formatJSHelper.initialize({
       locales: 'en-US',
       messages: {...}
     });